docsforadobe/after-effects-scripting-guide/docs/items/compitem.rst

 **Parameters**

 =============================  =================================================================
-``doOverWriteFileIfExisting``  Whether to overwrite an exsiting file of the same name, boolean.
+``doOverWriteFileIfExisting``  Whether to overwrite an existing file of the same name, boolean.
                                Required.
 ``file_path``                  Path to the folder where the file will be saved.
 Optional.
 =============================  =================================================================